Prof Robin Murray

 Prof Giovanni Martinotti

-Giovanni Martinotti is Associate Professor at the University “G. d’Annunzio” Chieti-Pescara, Italy, Scientific Director of the SRP Villa Maria Pia, Rome and Head of the Emerging Drugs and Brain Stimulation Unit, Department of Neuroscience, Imaging, Clinical Sciences at the Institute for Advanced Biomedical Technology in Chieti.
+Giovanni Martinotti is Full Professor of Psychiatry at the University “G. d’Annunzio” Chieti-Pescara, Italy, Scientific Director of the SRP Villa Maria Pia, Rome and Head of the Emerging Drugs and Brain Stimulation Unit, Department of Neuroscience, Imaging, Clinical Sciences at the Institute for Advanced Biomedical Technology in Chieti.

 He studied medicine at the Università Cattolica del Sacro Cuore (Rome), specialising in psychiatry, followed by a PhD in Neuroscience.
 His post-graduate research focuses on addiction psychiatry, with specific interests in treatment-resistant depression, dual diagnosis, complications and sequelae of addiction, pharmacological treatment of addictive disorders, brain stimulation techniques, novel psychoactive substances, and psychedelics.
 He has clinical experience in the UK, Spain and Brazil.